 Creativity is deemed unnecessary for the classroom, despite its monumental importance in the building of a prosperous society.
 Young people enter a systemic and circular conveyor belt like unknowing lambs.
 Further down the road, they are barred from even entry level positions by the minimum wage creating a price floor that most businesses cannot afford.

-Enter Video Games.
 The video game industry is a completely organic market, with no subsidies to speak of, having grown only out of the value consumers placed on it.
-Thank goodness the state has left this bastion of entrepreneurship, creativity, competition, and skill-oriented environments mostly untouched.
+Thank goodness the state has left this bastion of entrepreneurship, creativity, competition, and skill-oriented environment mostly untouched.
 There is no barrier to entry besides an internet connection and a keyboard.
 Race, religion, gender, political pull, willingness to conform, and ideological leaning does not matter.
-In any of the aforementioned games, anyone with the will and skill to succeed can become a champion (and it has already been noted how lucrative this can be).
+In any of the aforementioned games, everyone with the will and skill to succeed can become a champion.

 Just like there is much more than one way to play a market, there are near infinite ways to play a game, and thousands of games to play.
 People have realized that perhaps one of the best ways to defeat Leviathan is to slay it through the screen.